vdaubry/vdaubry.github.io/_posts/2014-11-20-add-social-sharing-buttons-with-jekyll.markdown

 Search engines and social networks crawl your page and index its metadatas.
 Google uses it to calculate your <a href="http://en.wikipedia.org/wiki/PageRank">pagerank</a>, Facebook (meta og) and Twitter (twitter cards) use them to enrich the way your page is displayed in shares and tweets.

-Web page metadata is a vast subject, I recommend you to read this excellent article on the state of the art of meta in 2013: <a href="http://www.iacquire.com/blog/18-meta-tags-every-webpage-should-have-in-2013">18 Meta Tags Every Webpage Should Have in 2013</a>
+Web page metadatas is a vast subject, I recommend you to read this excellent article on the state of the art of meta in 2013: <a href="http://www.iacquire.com/blog/18-meta-tags-every-webpage-should-have-in-2013">18 Meta Tags Every Webpage Should Have in 2013</a>

 ####Metadatas Facebook OpenGraph :

-Shares on Facebook are reference to an object of the <a href="http://en.wikipedia.org/wiki/Facebook_Platform#Open_Graph_protocol">open graph.</a>
+Shares on Facebook are objects of the <a href="http://en.wikipedia.org/wiki/Facebook_Platform#Open_Graph_protocol">open graph.</a>
 By default, the crawler will gather informations about your page such as the title, a preview of your page, etc.

 You can improve the way your page is displayed by providing metadatas about your page :